Cain and Abel (comics): Eve

 Eve lives in a cave in the Dreaming and is often accompanied by Dream's raven.
 The first raven, Lucien, taught her how to bury Abel after Cain murdered him and she has been accompanied by a raven ever since.
 She is kind and has a maternal nature, though she retains her sharp language.
 Most of the time she appears as a black-haired woman of indeterminate age, but sometimes appears as a young, attractive maiden, a middle-aged mother, or an elderly crone.
-When she is first seen in The Sandman #2, she looks little different from her original appearances.
+When she is first seen in The Sandman #2, she looks a little different from her original appearances.
 Next, in issue #24, she has put on much weight, has a friendlier face and shows her ability to de-age as she embraces Matthew.
 Her largest appearance is in issue #40, wherein she appears young and beautiful for the first time.

 An incarnation of Eve appears as a major character in Lucifer portrayed by Inbar Lavi, depicted as an antagonist and one of the love interests of the titular character.
 The original release described her as "the original sinner herself" and "the first love" of Lucifer.
-Lavi talked about her role of the character: "I think personally the most interesting thing about Eve was the concept of sin and how she’s considered to be the original sinner.
-But I don’t really see it that way.
-Eve is brave enough to go after her curiosity and her passion and to me, that’s very courageous.
-I wasn’t playing her as someone who made a mistake.
+Lavi talked about her role as the character: "I think personally the most interesting thing about Eve was the concept of sin and how she's considered to be the original sinner.
+But I don't really see it that way.
+Eve is brave enough to go after her curiosity and her passion and to me, that's very courageous.
+I wasn't playing her as someone who made a mistake.
 I was playing her as someone who is very curious and excited to learn".